clusterinthecloud/docs/source/index.rst

 .. admonition:: If you need help

-   If you have any questions or issues with the system as a whole, please raise them at `milliams/cluster-in-the-cloud <https://github.com/milliams/cluster-in-the-cloud/issues>`_.
+   If you have any questions or issues with the system as a whole, please raise them as a GitHub issue at `milliams/cluster-in-the-cloud <https://github.com/milliams/cluster-in-the-cloud/issues>`_.

 Prerequisites
 -------------